Tips and Resources for Victims of the LA Wildfires

 Email: info@unitedwayla.org

-United Way is addressing long-term recovery needs for those impacted by the wildfires in Los Angeles County.
-Its Wildfire Response Fund supports low-income individuals, people experiencing homelessness, and community organizations by addressing disruptions to livelihoods and providing resources to small businesses.
+United Way manages a Wildfire Response Fund that supports low-income individuals, people experiencing homelessness, and community organizations by addressing housing disruptions, small business recovery, and financial assistance.

 Donations to the fund can be made online and will help meet both urgent and ongoing recovery needs for affected communities.